Source Code, Datasets

 Our method was tested on two real datasets.

-1. For our first real dataset, Seismic, we used the IRIS Seismic Data Access repository to gather data series representing seismic waves from various locations.
-We obtained 100 million data series of size 256.
-The complete dataset size was 100 GB.
+- For our first real dataset, Seismic, we used the IRIS Seismic Data Access repository to gather data series representing seismic waves from various locations.

-2. The second real dataset, SALD, includes neuroscience MRI data.
 The dataset comprised of 200 million data series of size 128.
-The complete dataset size was 100GB.